THE CARDWEAVING RIFF

 mistakes in the pattern.

-which correspond to the lettered holes on the cards.
-On the bottom
+letters which correspond to the lettered holes on the cards.
+On the

-you will see numbers which correspond to the numbers on your cards.
+bottom you will see numbers which correspond to the numbers on your

-Since the numbers run from 1 through 19, you’ll need 19 cards for
+cards.
+Since the numbers run from 1 through 19, you’ll need

 Now look at column one.
 All the blocks in column one are dark blue.